Audit Missing Records Checklist

 Topic-Specific Overview

 When the IRS audits your tax return and requests documents you cannot locate, this creates a missing records situation.
-The IRS does not automatically assume your deductions are fraudulent; they simply cannot verify them without documentation.
+The IRS does not automatically assume your deductions are fraudulent; they simply need documentation to verify them.
 The critical distinction is whether records once existed and were lost, or were never properly maintained in response to the audit notice.

 The reaction in the first weeks after receiving the audit notice determines whether you retain negotiating power or face automatic disallowances.
 Understanding reconstruction options, substantiation alternatives, and strict documentation requirements under tax law is essential for protecting your position.